Strait of Hormuz Tensions Affect Global Markets and Supply Chains Amid Iran Conflict

 - Citrini Research sent an analyst to Oman's Musandam Peninsula to observe shipping activity in the Strait of Hormuz.

-- China’s yuan is reported to be resilient amid the Iran war and ongoing global supply disruptions.
+- China’s yuan is reported to be resilient to seasonal pressures due to the Iran conflict and economic recovery.

-- Lombard Odier's Homin Lee outlined potential investment scenarios as economies remain exposed to higher oil prices due to the closure.
+- Lombard Odier’s Homin Lee outlined potential investment outcomes as economies remain exposed to higher oil prices due to Hormuz tensions.

 What Happened